Tuscan Garden Balsamic Vinaigrette Dressing

 Aldi sells a number of staple dressings, including balsamic vinaigrette.

 Tuscan Garden Balsamic Vinaigrette is a Regular Buy, which means you can find it in stores all the time.
-The 16-ounce bottle currently runs 89 cents, the same price as other Aldi bottled dressings.
+It can be found on the room-temperature shelves alongside other salad dressings.

 If you’ve used bottled dressing before, you know the drill: remove the paper seal on top, unscrew the cap, remove the foil seal, put the cap back on, shake, and use.
-These can be stored unopened at room temperature, but once you break the seal you should refrigerate.
-You should also shake before each use.
+These can be stored unopened at room temperature, but once you break the seal you should refrigerate them.
+You should also shake the bottle before each use.

 I’m not the biggest fan of balsamic vinaigrette, but I would say that this is pretty serviceable as far as the ones I’ve tried go.
 I’m not sure it’s restaurant quality, but we think it’s decent enough.